 Each resident may receive up to (5) five working days for educational experiences per academic year for the general purpose of maintaining, continuing, or enhancing his/her education, training, or skill level, within his/her field of expertise.
-Additionally, each resident will be allotted a skills training course per academic year, based on their PGY level, that does not impact their (5) working days allocated for an educational experience.
 (See your specific program handbook for additional details.)